Dr Raffael Fasel

 Specialising in

-Constitutional law, jurisprudence, and animal law
+Constitutional law, jurisprudence, animal rights law

 Academic interests